 - El Junco Lagoon

 The Crater Lagoon is high in the volcanic mountains of San Cristobal.
 The lake is misty and lovely, with frigate birds bathing or flying around.
 There’s a trail around the lake with majestic views of the island, the coastline, and the sea.
-This is You can enjoy a lovely hike with beautiful vistas.
+This is You can enjoy a lovely hike with beautiful vistas to this area.
+A 6-day trip of San Cristobal and Santa Cruz Island usually visit this spot when hiking the highlands.

 - La Galapaguera Tortoise Habitat